-Identity, Inclusion and Exclusion in the Digital Age; Hybrid Labour Geographies of the Global South; Notions of Professionalism and its Subjective Purchase in the New Economy; Social Infrastructures of IT-oriented Development beyond Megacity Fringes; Intersectional, Postcolonial, and Heterodox Critiques of Classical Approaches to Modernisation and Development; Ethnography; Methodological Innovations in Research; Positionality and Ethics in Research Practice
+Identity, Inclusion and Exclusion in the Digital Economy; Hybrid Labour Geographies of the Global South; Notions of Professionalism and its Subjective Purchase in the New Economy; Social Infrastructures of IT-oriented Development beyond Megacity Fringes; Postcolonial, and Heterodox Critique of Classical Approaches to Modernisation and Development; Ethnography; Methodological Innovations in Research; Positionality and Ethics in Research Practice

 Aditya has a keen interest in teaching.

 Aditya is currently an external supervisor for the MA Digital Media and Society Programme at the School of Sociological Studies, University of Sheffield

 He has previously contributed to the organisation and evaluation of several undergraduate modules in School of Geography at Queen Mary University of London, including those dealing with Research Methods and Practice, Economic Geography, Global Development, Reinventing Britain and Geography in the World.
 He has also assisted undegraduate field-visits and deliveres lectures on invitation.